heroku/buildpacks-deb-packages/CONTRIBUTING.md

 ## Salesforce Sponsored

 The intent and goal of open sourcing this project is to increase the contributor and user base.
-However, only Salesforce employees will be given `admin` rights and will be the final arbitrars of what contributions are accepted or not.
+However, only Salesforce employees will be given `admin` rights and will be the final arbiters of what contributions are accepted or not.

 # Issues, requests & ideas